mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 ## Discussion

 Deepening from observation, evidence to synthesis in relation to other research.
+Designing for agentic tool and process use invites discussion of active possibilities of the design.

 #### Conceptualising emergent agency in this study

-Designing for tool and process use invites discussion of active possibilities of the design.
+I'VE MOVED THIS TO THIS CHAPTER TO BEGIN DISCUSSION FRAMED AROUND THESE CONCEPTS.
+I'VE ADDED SOME MORE READINGS ON DOUBLE STIMULATION BUT I STILL NEED TO DO MORE INTEPRETATION OF THE DATA THOUGH THIS LENS.
   <!-- - aka - embodied agency of the design - as per non human methodologies. -->

 **On double stimulation and agency**

-Conflicts and tensions between participant motives and different parts of activity system are sometimes revolved quickly through change, or remain more persistant and can be referred to as blockages.
+Conflicts and tensions between participant motives and different parts of activity system are sometimes revolved quickly through change, or remain more persistent and can be referred to as blockages.

 Double stimulation refers to the use of tools and processes to overcome such conflicts awareness of these tools and active use of them engenders agency [@sannino_principle_2015].
 While many studies have examined the process in professional settings there is a paucity of study in the area of "student-centered contexts of learning" [@isaac_cultural_2021, p.
 93].